 The department continues to review other workshop options that may be targeted to certain majors that have common course preparation (Eg. Business Administration, Engineering).
 This is sometimes made difficult given that students are at varying levels in math and English.
+We piloted group ed planning and it was poorly attended given that not all students can attend at the same time and they wanted individual meetings with a counselor.

-In addition to meeting the needs of students wanting to transfer to UCs, CSUs, and private schools both in state and out of state, SRJC has over 160 occupational and certificate programs about which we must maintain expertise.
+In addition to meeting the needs of students wanting to transfer to UCs, CSUs, and private schools both in state and out of state, SRJC has over 130 occupational and certificate programs about which we must maintain expertise.
 It is not realistic to simply bring someone into our adjunct pool and expect that they will have the extensive knowledge of transfer institutions and our many programs, their varied requirements, catalog rights and the continuous notorious changes in course numbers for individual disciplines.
 The body of knowledge is cumulative and evolves through experience, professional development trainings, conference attendance, and by resolving problems over time that expose counselors to nuances that are specific to various campuses, programs and majors.